 Also, you can’t figure it all out without getting in the process and actually doing things.
 Therefore, instead of thinking how it’ll go and whether you’re ready – get started!

-Even with the simplest themes, it usually takes way more time than you might’ve planned.
+Even with the simplest themes, it usually takes way more time than you might’ve expected.
 That’s why I always suggest setting up your new design on a side so your existing website is not interrupted.

 Normally, the theme can be set up in an hour or so, depending on your skill level.
 But all the minor details like fonts, colors, design preferences and basic setups will definitely request more of your attention.